nicfel/Mascot-Tutorial/README.md

 ### Analyse the log file using Tracer

 First, we can open the `*.log` file in tracer to check if the MCMC has converged.
 The ESS value should be above 200 for almost all values and especially for the posterior estimates.
-The burnin taken by Tracer is 10%, but for this analysis 1% is enough.

 <figure>
 	<a id="fig:example1"></a>